 Traditional students have been characterized as those individuals who go straight into college after they graduate from high school, usually enrolling full-time, living on a residential campus and still financially dependent on their parents.
 Interestingly, these “traditional” college students no longer make up the majority of students in the United States.

-Instead, the type of students now termed “non-traditional”—the type served by Mesquite—are greater in number than the so-called traditional students.
+Instead, the type of students now termed “non-traditional” — the type served by the Kansas City location — are greater in number than the so-called traditional students.
 These folks are over 25 years of age, entered the workforce in the years following high school or served some time in the military, are financially independent and often enroll part-time.
 Non-traditional students have differing needs, expectations and challenges than their traditional counterparts, though.

 For example, some of the challenges they face as a college student include: